Luos-io/Documentation/src/pages/high/ros/bike_alarm.md

 ~/ros2_ws/$ ros2 launch luos_bike_alarm_example example.launch.py
 ```

-RViz2 will pop up and show a bike, agitate the Luo Imu node in order to update the RViz2 view in real time.
-If the bike shows but does not actuate, make sure that Imu data comes from the expected topic `/Imu_mod/imu`, or change the topic name.
+RViz2 will pop up and show a bike, shake the Luos Imu node in order to update the RViz2 view in real time.
+If the bike is displayed but does not actuate, make sure that Imu data comes from the expected topic `/Imu_mod/imu`, or change the topic name.